rackerlabs/technical-blog/_posts/2016-06-21-tradeoffs-in-cryptographic-api-design.md

 `char *` together with a length parameter, because C doesn't have a standard way of passing a byte sequence together with its length.
-Most higher level languages, including Java and Python, have byte sequence types that know their own length, so you can specify the `char *` and its associated length in a single parameter on the high-level side; that's just the moral equivalent of building a small C struct that holds both.
+Most higher level languages, including Java and Python, have byte sequence types that know their own length.
+Therefore, you can specify the `char *` and its associated length in a single parameter on the high-level side.
+That's just the moral equivalent of building a small C struct that holds both.
 (Whether or not you can trust C compilers to get anything right at all is a point of contention.)

 These problems compound when you are binding libraries in languages and